-- (a) A preliminary phase in which the pipeline is - - (i) Depressurised and allowed to relax after the C3.3 pre-test procedure - (ii) Pressurised quickly to the test pressure and maintained at this pressure for a period of time without further water being added - (iii) The pressure is allowed to decay by viscoelastic creep, and - (iv) Provided the pressure drop does not exceed a specified maximum, the pressure test can proceed to the second phase; - (b) A phase in which the volume of air remaining in the pipeline is cased against an allowable maximum; - (c) The main test phase in which the pipeline is maintain at at the test pressure for a period of time and decay due to viscoelastic creep commenced.
-The crepp is interrupted by a rapid reduction of the pressure in the pipeline to a specified let at "This rapid reduction in pressure results in contraction of the pipeline with an increase (reb. un.4) in pressure.
-If, during the rebound period, the pressure versus time record shows a rall in pressure, the pipeline fails the test.
+- (a) A preliminary phase in which the pipeline is - (i) Depressurised and allowed to relax after the C3.3 pre-test procedure - (ii) Pressurised quickly to the test pressure and maintained at this pressure for a period of time without further water being added - (iii) The pressure is allowed to decay by viscoelastic creep, and - (iv) Provided the pressure drop does not exceed a specified maximum, the pressure test can proceed to the second phase; - (b) A phase in which the volume of air remaining in the pipeline is assessed against an allowable maximum; - (c) The main test phase in which the pipeline is maintained at the test pressure for a period of time and decay due to viscoelastic creep commenced.
+The creep is interrupted by a rapid reduction of the pressure in the pipeline to a specified level.
+This rapid reduction in pressure results in contraction of the pipeline with an increase (rebound) in pressure.
+If, during the rebound period, the pressure versus time record shows a fall in pressure, the pipeline fails the test.